ImLyod/Hypixel-Script-Auto-Commissions/README.md

 - Auto Mine
 - Auto Refuel
 - Gets Commissions Automatically
+- Humanized Mining (You can change the settings if you wanna mine faster)
 - I forgot, I haven't touched this in almost a year.
 LMAO

 #### Required Mods -